casdoor/casdoor-website/docs/how-to-connect/desktop-sdks/electron-app.md

 After you run this electron application, a new window will be showed on your desktop.
 ![electron login](/img/howto-desktop-electron-login.png)
-If you click `Login with Casdoor` botton, your default browser will be opened automatically and show the login page.
+If you click `Login with Casdoor` button, your default browser will be opened automatically and show the login page.
 ![browser](/img/howto-desktop-electron-browser.png)
 After you login successfully, your electron application will be opened and your user name will be showed on your application.
 ![electron logout](/img/howto-desktop-electron-logout.png)